thoughtspot/thoughtspot.github.io/_admin/mobile/notes-mobile.md

 {: id="1-2-new"}
 ## 1.2 New Features and Functionality
 - R charts are now supported.
-- All of your data labels are now available on the iPad version for enhanced chart-viewing experience.
+- Data labels are now available on the iPad version for enhanced chart viewing.
 - Quick support.
-If you have any issues, you can now go to the profile page and share debug logs with the ThoughtSpot mobile team.
+If you have any issues, you can now share debug logs with the ThoughtSpot mobile team, from the profile page.

 {: id="1-2-fixed"}
 ## 1.2 Fixed Issues